goyalsakshi02/practice_repo/README.md

 const squareNum = num => num * num;
 ```
 Changes that follows in the above code are:
--The parentheses around num have been removed, since it has a single parameter.
+- The parentheses around num have been removed, since it has a single parameter.
--The curly braces { } have been removed since the function consists of a single-line block.
+- The curly braces { } have been removed since the function consists of a single-line block.
--The return keyword has been removed since the function consists of a single-line block.
+- The return keyword has been removed since the function consists of a single-line block.